Shutterstock (NYSE:SSTK) Releases FY22 Earnings Guidance

-Several research firms have issued reports on SSTK.
-Zacks Investment Research downgraded shares of Shutterstock from a buy rating to a hold rating in a report on Thursday, February 17th.
+Shutterstock (NYSE:SSTK – Get Rating) last announced its earnings results on Tuesday, April 26th.
+The business services provider reported $1.00 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.86 by $0.14.
+The company had revenue of $199.10 million during the quarter, compared to the consensus estimate of $202.01 million.
+Shutterstock had a net margin of 11.27% and a return on equity of 22.22%.
+Shutterstock’s revenue was up 8.6% compared to the same quarter last year.
+During the same period last year, the firm earned $0.81 earnings per share.
+As a group, equities research analysts expect that Shutterstock will post 2.68 earnings per share for the current year.

+Several equities research analysts have recently commented on the stock.
 StockNews.com assumed coverage on shares of Shutterstock in a research note on Thursday, March 31st.
-They issued a buy rating on the stock.
-Finally, Needham & Company LLC cut their price objective on Shutterstock from $115.00 to $100.00 in a research note on Wednesday.
-One equities research analyst has rated the stock with a hold rating and four have given a buy rating to the company.
-According to MarketBeat, the stock currently has a consensus rating of Buy and an average price target of $118.75.
+They set a buy rating for the company.
+Needham & Company LLC lowered their price objective on shares of Shutterstock from $115.00 to $100.00 in a research note on Wednesday, April 27th.
+Finally, Zacks Investment Research downgraded shares of Shutterstock from a buy rating to a hold rating in a research note on Thursday, February 17th.
+One analyst has rated the stock with a hold rating and four have assigned a buy rating to the stock.
+According to MarketBeat.com, the stock has a consensus rating of Buy and a consensus target price of $118.75.

-The company also recently announced a quarterly dividend, which will be paid on Thursday, June 16th.
-Investors of record on Thursday, June 2nd will be paid a dividend of $0.24 per share.
-This represents a $0.96 annualized dividend and a yield of 1.24%.
-The ex-dividend date is Wednesday, June 1st.
-Shutterstock’s payout ratio is 39.02%.

-In related news, CAO Steven Ciardiello sold 1,557 shares of the firm’s stock in a transaction that occurred on Wednesday, March 9th.
-The shares were sold at an average price of $88.78, for a total value of $138,230.46.
-The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Also, Chairman Jonathan Oringer sold 12,119 shares of the business’s stock in a transaction that occurred on Thursday, February 3rd.
-The stock was sold at an average price of $90.64, for a total transaction of $1,098,466.16.
+In related news, CAO Steven Ciardiello sold 1,557 shares of the company’s stock in a transaction dated Wednesday, March 9th.
+The shares were sold at an average price of $88.78, for a total transaction of $138,230.46.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, Chairman Jonathan Oringer sold 13,386 shares of the company’s stock in a transaction dated Monday, February 7th.
+The stock was sold at an average price of $92.32, for a total transaction of $1,235,795.52.
 The disclosure for this sale can be found here.
-Insiders have sold 208,229 shares of company stock worth $18,885,608 over the last quarter.
-Insiders own 37.40% of the company’s stock.
+Insiders sold 188,471 shares of company stock valued at $16,987,062 in the last ninety days.
+37.40% of the stock is owned by corporate insiders.

-Several hedge funds and other institutional investors have recently modified their holdings of SSTK.
-BlackRock Inc. boosted its stake in Shutterstock by 6.8% in the fourth quarter.
-BlackRock Inc. now owns 3,858,568 shares of the business services provider’s stock valued at $427,838,000 after acquiring an additional 246,016 shares in the last quarter.
-Millennium Management LLC grew its stake in Shutterstock by 154.8% during the 4th quarter.
-Millennium Management LLC now owns 191,906 shares of the business services provider’s stock worth $21,279,000 after buying an additional 116,584 shares during the last quarter.
-Barclays PLC increased its position in Shutterstock by 74.6% during the fourth quarter.
-Barclays PLC now owns 56,704 shares of the business services provider’s stock worth $6,287,000 after buying an additional 24,235 shares during the period.
-Comerica Bank lifted its stake in Shutterstock by 50.0% in the fourth quarter.
-Comerica Bank now owns 67,531 shares of the business services provider’s stock valued at $6,328,000 after buying an additional 22,519 shares during the last quarter.
-Finally, Cubist Systematic Strategies LLC boosted its holdings in shares of Shutterstock by 177.1% in the fourth quarter.
-Cubist Systematic Strategies LLC now owns 24,940 shares of the business services provider’s stock valued at $2,765,000 after acquiring an additional 15,940 shares during the period.
-65.41% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Virtu Financial LLC purchased a new stake in Shutterstock during the 4th quarter valued at about $262,000.
+Glenmede Trust Co.
+NA purchased a new stake in shares of Shutterstock in the 4th quarter valued at approximately $286,000.
+NewEdge Advisors LLC purchased a new stake in shares of Shutterstock in the 4th quarter valued at approximately $451,000.
+UBS Group AG grew its stake in shares of Shutterstock by 115.7% in the 3rd quarter.
+UBS Group AG now owns 6,669 shares of the business services provider’s stock valued at $756,000 after buying an additional 3,577 shares during the period.
+Finally, Stifel Financial Corp grew its stake in shares of Shutterstock by 19.6% in the 4th quarter.
+Stifel Financial Corp now owns 8,731 shares of the business services provider’s stock valued at $968,000 after buying an additional 1,432 shares during the period.
+66.33% of the stock is owned by institutional investors.

 About Shutterstock (Get Rating)